junovhs/DirAnalyze/README.md

 ## Vision

-LoomDir aims to be the premier LLM Dialogue Orchestrator.
+DirAnalyze aims to be the premier LLM Dialogue Orchestrator.
 It focuses on managing the "before the prompt" and "between the prompts" parts of your AI-assisted development workflow, making you a more effective "director" of your AI coding partners.

 *(Future roadmap highlights like "AI Briefing Package Generation" can be added here later)*

-## Getting Started / Running LoomDir
+## Getting Started / Running DirAnalyze

-LoomDir is a static web application.
+DirAnalyze is a static web application.
 You can run it by:
 1. Cloning this repository.
 2. Opening the `index.html` file in a modern web browser.
-    *   OR, access the live GitHub Pages deployment at: [https://junovhs.github.io/LoomDir/](https://junovhs.github.io/LoomDir/) *(Adjust this link if your username/repo name is different or once it's live)*
+    *   OR, access the live GitHub Pages deployment at: [https://junovhs.github.io/DirAnalyze/](https://junovhs.github.io/DirAnalyze/) *(Adjust this link if your username/repo name is different or once it's live)*

 ## Dogfooding Development

-LoomDir v1.0 is being used to develop its own future enhancements.
-The workflow involves loading LoomDir's source code into itself, using its features to prepare context for an LLM, and then applying LLM-generated CAPCA patches to its own codebase.
+DirAnalyze v1.0 is being used to develop its own future enhancements.
+The workflow involves loading DirAnalyze's source code into itself, using its features to prepare context for an LLM, and then applying LLM-generated CAPCA patches to its own codebase.

 *(More details on the dogfooding process can be added from the handoff document)*